panmari/panmari.github.io/_posts/2020-10-09-probabilistic-filter-golang.md

 ### Benchmarks

 Note the benchmarks are single threaded.
 This puts some libraries at a disadvantage as they only offer thread safe methods (using an internal lock).
-Note that there's two different benchmark for `contains` calls: One with the item contained, the other with the item missing.
+For `contains` calls, there's two separate benchmarks: One with the item contained, the other with the item missing.

 Two implementations stick out with having much worse performance.
 Comparing the three more efficient implementations, cuckoo filters have the edge over all benchmarks.